SCOPE OF THIS CHAPTER

 The relevant manager will confirm the amount of the financial support in writing to the carers once the financial assessment is complete.Any payment agreed is from the submission of the financial assessment paperwork and will not be back dated to the date of placement.

 The payments should be part of a Child in Need Plan.
-See Child in Need Plans and Reviews Procedure.
+See Child in Need of Our Support and Protection Procedure.

 7. Imposing Requirements on Private Foster Carers